The stock market is the first thing many people think of when they hear the word "investments." But it's not the only option to grow your wealth.

 Annuities

-Think of investing in an annuity like setting up a pension for yourself.
+Think of investing in an annuity, like setting up a pension for yourself.
 You agree to pay money upfront into an annuity.

 Then, in the future, you receive regular payments, sometimes over a decided-upon period, other times for the rest of your life.

-In some cases, these payments are fixed, though they can also be variable or indexed.
+Sometimes, these payments are fixed, though they can also be variable or indexed.

 Crowdfunding